-The Welcome Bonus offers 50% up to $100 on your first deposit.
+The Michigan Lottery bonus code BONUS50 offers a deposit-match online bonus that’s comparable to what’s offered by a traditional online casino.
+The deal offers 50% up to $100 on your first deposit.
 That means if you deposit the maximum $200, you’d have an extra $100 in your account ($300 total).
 Claim the bonus here.

 The terms and conditions are simple: you need to use the bonus money to purchase lottery tickets online or play the different games.
 That means you can’t simply withdraw the bonus amount, but you can use it to win real cash prizes.